makerdao/mips/MIP4/mip4.md

 Amendments to MIPs under 3 months old follow a more flexible set of rules outlined in c2.

-Amendments to multiple MIPs are allows to be submitted as a single proposal.
+Amendments to multiple MIPs are allowed to be submitted as a single proposal if the changes are linked in some way like being part of a MIP set or part of a larger change that affects multiple MIPs.

 **Validity**
 The validity of MIP Amendments is ultimately up to the community but possible reasons for amendments could be (but are not limited to):